TudorHulban/HowTo/94_BackEnd/01_Golang.md

-# GO: Installation and First Steps
+# Golang - on Linux

 ## Prerequisites